DhruvDoshi/blog-page/_posts/2019-09-01-What-is-Nodes-in-Blockchain-?.md

 The explanation can vary depending on the protocol.
 For example, a resident network may comprise a file server, three laptops and a fax machine.
 In this case, the network has five nodes, each equipped with a unique MAC address to identify them.

 <b><span style="color:green">What is a node in blockchain?</span></b><br>
-The term *“node”* is being used mostly in relation to blockchain, a decentralised digital ledger that records all cryptocurrency transactions and <b><span style="color:green">makes the information available to everyone via a connected device.</span></b> What this means is every transaction has to be chronologically recorded and distributed to a series of connected devices.
+The term *“node”* is being used mostly about blockchain, a decentralized digital ledger that records all cryptocurrency transactions and <b><span style="color:green">makes the information available to everyone via a connected device.</span></b> What this means is every transaction has to be chronologically recorded and distributed to a series of connected devices.
 These devices are called nodes.
 These nodes communicate with each other within the network and transfer information about transactions and new blocks.

 It is a critical component of the blockchain infrastructure.
 It helps maintain the <b><span style="color:green">security and integrity of the network.</span></b> A blockchain node's main purpose is to verify each batch of network transactions, called blocks.
 Each node is distinguished from others by a unique identifier.